 Early diagnosis is essential for improved patient management and prognosis.
 Learn about ICCS and other expert recommendations for who should be tested for PNH.

-PNH is a disease of complement-mediated hemolysis
+PNH is a chronic, catastrophic disease characterized by complement-mediated hemolysis2-4

 Historical care for PNH

 Historically, there have been few options for care of patients with PNH.
 Palliative therapies include blood transfusions, anticoagulants and bone marrow transplantation, but patients with PNH suffer high rates of mortality despite any of these supportive therapy options.10,15

 PNH has been called “the most vicious acquired thrombophilic state known in medicine”.16 Learn which common symptoms are associated with an increased risk of thromboembolism in a patient diagnosed with PNH.